Kulvinder26/Kulvinder26.github.io/about.md

 I hail from Uttar Pradesh, India.
 Though, I have spent a couple of the past few years in Punjab, India where I completed a Bachelor of  Technology degree from Lovely Professional University, India's largest private university.

 I currently live in Noida, working as a Data Analyst/ Backend Developer at Moglix Pvt.
-Ltd.
-I use statistics and machine learning to solve our customer's analytics problems, and incorporating predictive models in Unscrambl's flagship product, *Drive*.
-Being a jack of all trades, I also build front-end applications, dashboards and visualisations to help our customers interact with our data products.
-You do need good storytelling for good data. ;)
+Ltd. and I use software development and data analysis to solve our bussiness's analytics problems, and filling the gap between decision makers and the data*Drive*.
+I have worked on two major projects which are still progressing as  per the need of bussiness.
+First is self serve data extraction system for interactively accessing data related to different KPIs online, creating ease for business for taking decisions based on data rapidly.
+Second is an online platform where business can access daily updated frequently used reports.
 So yeah, I am having my fair share of startup experience, and the usual get sh*t done attitude that comes with it.

+Apart from this, I also spend time on taking part in #####Kaggle competitions##### and building my knowledge about building better predictive models and understanding the data better.
+I have been in ####TOP 5%#### of ####Advanced Regression with House Prices Kaggle Competition####.

 I'm also <em>really</em> into music, creative writing, reading and travelling.